 The demographic of disabled web users is actually very significant.
 There are millions worldwide making use of the internet for a variety of reasons.
 The drive for greater web accessibility is focused on bringing a more positive experience to these individuals.

 As you might imagine this has a significant impact on the SEO scene.
 Especially when it comes to web layout and design and page ranking.
-The best practice for site optimisation should keep in mind the subject of accessibility by those with disabilities.
+The best practice for site optimization should keep in mind the subject of accessibility by those with disabilities.

 Fortunately, this consideration falls in line with a good understanding of web structure and optimization when it comes to SEO.
 Key points of accessibility include content being clear and easy to identify, digest and navigate through.
-These points being a focus of site design will aid in user experience as well as assisting those with disabilities.
+These points being a focus of website design will aid in user experience as well as assisting those with disabilities.